CharlyReux/evolvable-by-design-tutorial/README.md

 The tutorial can be accessed [here](./tutorial.md).

 ## How it works
-The backend is a simple nodejs app with express and the front-end contains a skeletton for a react app made with Vite.
+The backend is a simple nodejs app with express and the front-end contains a simple react app made with Vite.